|

 This, then, explains the Christian

-died for us, so we must die to ourselves: to pray and make
+and died for us, so we must die to our natural desire for

-Fátima told the children), freely offering our suffering as the price
+Lady of Fátima told the children), freely offering our suffering as

 contrition.
 Remember, this capacity to suffer